jonkyops/NewRelic/docs/Invoke-NRRequest.md

 # Invoke-NRRequest

 ## SYNOPSIS
-Builds up and submits a web request to the New Relic API
+Builds up and submits a web request to the New Relic API.

 ## SYNTAX